Please visit our Home Learning Page

 If your child's attendance continues to give cause for concern after a letter has been issued, you may be invited to a meeting to discuss strategies to improve it and a plan for improvement agreed.
 This will be reviewed with you on a regular basis until it is no longer needed.

 At the end of the year, certificates are awarded for Bronze, Silver and Gold attendance.
-Gold attendance is awarded for 100% attendance all year and is accompanied by a gift from the Academy.
+Gold attendance is awarded for 100% attendance all year.

 How does my child's attendance compare to attendance rates nationally?